scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 This high-level interface would normally be provided by submodule ``foo.view``.
 The high-level modules provide one or more views of the low-level data which make the underlying data fit the form required by machine learning algorithms.

-Relative to language-agnostic repositories (such as the [UCI]_ database of maching learning data sets), SkData provides Python code for downloading and loading diverse data representations into more standardized in-memory formats.
+Relative to language-agnostic repositories (such as the [UCI]_ database of machine learning data sets), SkData provides Python code for downloading and loading diverse data representations into more standardized in-memory formats.
 Anyone using these data sets in a Python program would have to use something like the low-level routines in SkData anyway to simply load the data.
 Relative to standardized repositories such as [MLData]_, SkData provides convenient downloading and loading logic, as well as formal protocols (in Python) for model selection and evaluation.